jasonjmcghee/xrem/README.md

 - not having live text analysis (MacOS) seems like selecting from past screenshots will be much harder to build
     - yeah

+## in progress
+- basic timeline ui
+- local rust server for front to retrieve data from

-## drafted / in progress / might work if actually called
+## drafted / might work if actually called
 - DB layer -> talking to duckdb
     - very likely the wrong solution b/c it was built for OLAP and rebuilding the FTS index constantly is a terrible idea.
     - should probably use sqlite instead